open-education-hub/ccas/CCAS_pandoc.md

 will be within the given range.
 For example, if the CI is set at 95% percent then the probability of observing a value outside the given CI range is less than 0.05.\
-The p-value is represented as a percentage.
-Specifically, the p-value indicates the percentage of time, given that your null hypothesis is true, that you would find an outcome at least as extreme as the observed value.
-If your calculated p-value is 0.02 then 2
+The $p$-value is represented as a percentage.
+Specifically, the
+$p$-value indicates the percentage of time, given that your null hypothesis is true, that you would find an outcome at least as extreme as the observed value.
+If your calculated $p$-value is 0.02 then 2

 In the overall model assessment the R-squared is the explained variance over the total variance.
 Generally, a higher $R^2$ is better but data